btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Wallet.md

 The internal wallet has a [built in hardware wallet integration](/Vault.md).
 You can use a supported hardware wallet with the [BTCPay wallet](Wallet.md).

-This  means that you're using a hardware wallet without leaking information to third-party apps or servers, since the wallet relays on the full node in your BTCPay.
+This  means that you're using a hardware wallet without leaking information to third-party apps or servers unlike the default software for the devices, since the wallet relies on the full node in your BTCPay.

 ## Do I have to use BTCPay Server wallet?

 By default BTCPay Server only requires an extended public key.
 To receive payments to your BTCPay store, you need to provide an extended public key (xpub) which you can generate in an external (existing) wallet.
 You do not have to use a built in wallet at all, you can manage funds in your [existing wallet](/WalletSetup/#use-an-existing-wallet).

-However, it's recommended to use a built in wallet for funds management.
-The built in wallet improves your privacy by default, but also solves user-experience issues like [gap-limit](#missing-payments-in-my-software-or-hardware-wallet).
+However, it's recommended to use the built in wallet for funds management.
+The built in wallet not only improves your privacy by default, but also solves user-experience issues like [gap-limit](#missing-payments-in-my-software-or-hardware-wallet).

 ## Missing payments in my software or hardware wallet